-EXHIBIT NUMBER DESCRIPTION OF EXHIBIT Exhibit 3.1 Amended and Restated Articles of Incorporation.
+NUMBER DESCRIPTION OF EXHIBIT Exhibit 3.1 Amended and Restated Articles of Incorporation.
 Incorporated by reference to Exhibit 3.1 to Report on Form 8K filed with the SEC on December 27, 2004.
 Exhibit 3.2 Amended and Restated Bylaws.
 Incorporated by reference to Exhibit 3.1 to Report on Form 8K filed with the SEC on December 27, 2004.
 Exhibit 4.1 Form of common stock certificate.
-Filed on March 9, 2006 with the initial filing of the Registration Statement on Form SB-2 (File No. 333-132298) Exhibit 4.2 Form of Secured Convertible Debenture issued in February 2006 to Cornell Capital Partners, LP.
+Exhibit 4.2 Form of Secured Convertible Debenture issued in February 2006 to Cornell Capital Partners, LP.
+II.ii

 Exhibit 4.3 Form of Warrant issued in February 2006 to Cornell Capital Partners, LP to purchase 4,200,000.
 Exhibit 4.4 Form of Warrant issued in February 2006 to Cornell Capital Partners, LP to purchase 300,000 shares of common stock.
 Exhibit 4.5 Form of Warrant issued to purchasers.
 Incorporated by reference to Exhibit 4.1 to Report on Form 8K filed with the SEC on November 18, 2004.
 Exhibit 4.6 Form of Warrant issued to November 2004 Private Placement Agent.
 Incorporated by reference to Exhibit 4.2 to Report on Form 8K filed with the SEC on November 18, 2004.
 Exhibit 5.1 Opinion of Jody M. Walker, Esq.
-Filed on March 9, 2006 with the initial filing of the Registration Statement on Form SB-2 (File No. 333-132298) Exhibit 10.1 Share and Exchange Agreement, dated as of August 25, 2004, by and among the Company, Advaxis and the shareholders of Advaxis.
+Exhibit 10.1 Share and Exchange Agreement, dated as of August 25, 2004, by and among the Company, Advaxis and the shareholders of Advaxis.
 Incorporated by reference to Exhibit 10.1 to Report on Form 8K filed with the SEC on November 18, 2004.
 Exhibit 10.2 Securities Purchase Agreement dated February 2, 2006 between Company and Cornell Capital Partners, LP.
 Exhibit 10.3 Security Agreement dated February 2, 2006 between Company and Cornell Capital Partners, LP.
 Exhibit 10.4 Security Agreement dated February 2, 2006 between Advaxis, Inc., a Delaware corporation (subsidiary of the Company) and Cornell Capital Partners, LP.
 Exhibit 10.5 Investor Registration Rights Agreement dated February 2, 2006 between Company and Cornell Capital Partners, LP.
 Exhibit 10.6 Form of Securities Purchase Agreement related to the November 2004 Private Placement, by and among the Company and the purchasers listed as signatories thereto.
 Incorporated by reference to Exhibit 10.2 to Report on Form 8K filed with the SEC on November 18, 2004.
 Exhibit 10.7 Form of Registration Rights Agreement related to the November 2004 Private Placement, by and among the Company and the persons listed as signatories thereto.
 Incorporated by reference to Exhibit 10.3 to Report on Form 8K filed with the SEC on November 18, 2004.
 Exhibit 10.8 Form of Standstill Agreement, by and among the Company and persons listed on Schedule 1 attached thereto.
 Incorporated by reference to Exhibit 10.4 to Report on Form 8K filed with the SEC on November 18, 2004.
 Exhibit 10.9 Amended and Restated Employment Agreement, dated December 20, 2004, by and between the Company and J.Todd Derbin.
 Incorporated by reference to Exhibit 10.1 to Report on Form 8K filed with the SEC on December 23, 2004.
-Exhibit 10.10 2004 Stock Option Plan of the Company.
-Incorporated by reference to Exhibit 4.1 to Report on Form S-8 filed with the SEC on December 1, 2005.
+II-iii